08/06/2022

 The basis of the Boeing Bump method is to construct a virtual straightedge between two points on the longitudinal elevation profile of a runway and measure the deviation from the straightedge to the pavement surface (named “Bump Height”).
 The Boeing Bump procedure considers straightedge lengths (wavelengths) up to 120 meters (394 feet).
 Because the Boeing Bump procedure targets isolated bump events, “wavelength” terminology is replaced with “bump length”.
 Evaluate each combination of bump height and bump length allows to evaluate the pavement roughness condition:

-• Acceptable, the FAA expects newly constructed or rehabilitated pavement to result in bump height and length combinations that fall within the lower region of the acceptable range.
+- Acceptable, the FAA expects newly constructed or repaired pavement to result in bump height and length combinations that fall within the lower region of the acceptable range.

 Do you use the Boeing Bump Index as parameter in your airport, and if so, what tools do you use?